 Tuesday, August 21, 2018 6:30 PM – 8:30 PM

 Learn do-it-yourself repairs and simple irrigation tips to save water, money and time.

 Location: John Bunker Sands Wetland Center, 655 Martin Lane, Seagoville, TX 75159

 Directions: Take I-635 or I-20 to Hwy 175 South toward Seagoville.
 Drive past the Seagoville exits; then exit on FM 1389 South.
 Drive approx. 2 miles to Martin Lane.
 Turn left onto Martin Lane and proceed to the John Bunker Sands Wetland Center on the right.

-For more information including registration link, go to the FWNC website below.
+For more information, go to the FWNC website below.